-The preceding information serves as the ASD prepared in accordance with 30 TAC §352.951(e) and supports the position that the SSLs of beryllium and cobalt at AD-22 and mercury at AD-33 identified during the first semiannual assessment monitoring event of 2024 were not due to a release from the former FGD Stackout Area.
+The preceding information serves as the ASD prepared in accordance with 30 TAC §352.951(e) and supports the position that the SSLs of beryllium and cobalt at AD-22 and mercury and lead at AD-33 identified during the second semiannual assessment monitoring event of 2024 were not due to a release from the former FGD Stackout Area.
 The identified beryllium and cobalt SSLs were, instead, attributed to natural variation related to desorption of beryllium and seasonal dissolution of cobalt-bearing minerals comprising the aquifer solids.
-The mercury SSL was attributed to natural variation associated with the aquifer solids of the uppermost aquifer.
+The mercury SSL was attributed to natural variation associated with the colloidal solids in the groundwater.
+The lead SSL was attributed to natural variation associated with groundwater-aquifer solid interactions.
 Therefore, no further action is warranted.
 Certification of this ASD by a qualified professional engineer is provided in Attachment G.